MichaelCochran/MichaelCochran/README.md

 	•	Teamwork and Collaboration: I have worked on diverse teams, from military squads to development teams, always learning and adapting to new environments.

 ## Personal Projects and Learning
 I am constantly seeking to improve my skills through self-study and online courses from platforms like Codecademy and DataCamp.
-I believe in lifelong learning and am currently applying to pursue a Master of Science in Software Engineering at the University of Alabama Huntsville and a Master of Science in Computer Science at Georgia Tech.
+I believe in lifelong learning and am currently looking at which Masters program will best add to my skills and experience.

 ## Passion for Writing
 Recognizing the value of sharing knowledge, I have initiated "Write It Wednesdays," a personal commitment to blog about my learning experiences.
 These blog posts will document my journey through projects, courses, and readings, providing insights and takeaways for fellow developers.